 - Severe stress, anxiety, or lack of sleep

-When someone is high and seeing things, they can quickly end up in a situation that’s dangerous to both others and themselves.
+When someone is high and sees things, they can quickly end up in a dangerous situation for others and themselves.
 They are already thinking irrationally, and if they are having vivid hallucinations, they can, unfortunately, hurt someone else or themselves.
 To prevent psychotic symptoms and other unpleasant effects of methadone withdrawal, it is important to seek medical assistance when detoxing from an opioid.

 Methadone Detox Treatment

 Like all opioids, methadone can lead to addiction and overdose.
-It can be misused in a manner similar to other opioids.
-It must be taken exactly as directed by a certified Opioid Treatment Program provider.
-This certification is to be obtained from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+It can be misused like other opioids.
+It must be taken exactly as a certified Opioid Treatment Program provider directed.
+This certification must be obtained from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 It is also important to note that a history of alcohol use, heart and respiratory problems (this begs the question – ” does methadone cause heart problems?”), or mental health issues can cause adverse side effects when taking methadone, including the mental side effects of methadone withdrawal.